pulumi/docs/reference/programming-model.md

 ##### Working with Outputs and strings {#ouputs-and-strings}

-It's very common want to build a string to use out of the values contained in `Outputs`.
+It's very common to want to build a string out of the values contained in `Outputs`.
 Common uses for this are to either provide a custom [stack output](#stack-outputs), or to provide a dynamically computed string as an [Input](https://pulumi.io/reference/pkg/nodejs/@pulumi/pulumi/#Input) to another Resource.
 For example, say you had the following:

 {% include langchoose.html %}